Satish-Das/password-generator/README.md

 # Password Generator

-A simple password generator that allows users to customize the length and complexity of their password.
+A simple password generator built using **React** that allows users to customize the length and complexity of their password.

 ## Features
 - **Adjustable Length**: Modify the password length using a slider.
 - **Include Symbols**: Option to include symbols in the password.
 - **Include Numbers**: Option to include numbers in the password.
 - **Copy to Clipboard**: Easily copy the generated password with a single click.

 ## How It Works
 1. Move the slider to set the desired password length.